kyokan/plasma/README.md

 1. [Golang](https://golang.org/doc/install): This is primarily a golang development environment.
 2. [Glide](https://github.com/Masterminds/glide#install): We use glide for our dependency management.
 3. [Truffle](http://truffleframework.com/docs/getting_started/installation): For convenience, truffle is currently used to migrate Plasma contracts to the Ethereum root chain.
+4. [Ganache](https://github.com/trufflesuite/ganache): Currently we use Ganache to test against a root chain.
-4. [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth): To run a local private chain for testing with web sockets and lower mining difficulty.
+5. [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth): To run a local private chain for testing with web sockets and lower mining difficulty.

 ## Installation and Setup